Beauty is often at the heart of a lot of people’s deepest personal and spiritual desires.

 I noticed that every time I’m sat on a stony beach I make a small piece of temporary art out of interesting stones and objects that I find within arm’s reach.

 I noticed that I’m very tactile.
-That the textures, smells and movement of things were inextricably part of their beauty and evocativeness.
+That the textures and movement of things were inextricably part of their beauty and evocativeness.
 And that if they weren’t practical, it was nice if beautiful things were in some way interactive.

 During the day I had a WhatsApp conversation with a friend where he shared some difficulties with me.
 Part of the conversation became describing what the challenge would be like if it was art (somewhere between a Dali painting & Mount Doom).